 So let’s talk about what are

-risk factors for child abuse.
+risk factors for non accidental trauma.

 Colicky infants are at increased